Certified eProgram for Risk Prevention

 Chapter 8: Relapse and Freedom from Addiction

-• PRESENTATION: Drug Addiction and Abuse Support- Education and Coaching.pdf
+• Presentation Slides: Drug Addiction and Abuse Support- Education and Coaching.pdf

-• (22:18) Russell Brand: Freedom from Addiction Podcast (Part 1) by Channel Commune
+• Video: (22:18) Russell Brand: Freedom from Addiction Podcast (Part 1) by Channel Commune

 • Chapter 8 Quiz: Understanding and Managing Relapse